JAPAN TELLS SOLDIERS: “NEVER SURRENDER”

 Japanese POWs in Cowra, Australia, 1944Japanese POW in Borneo, 1945

-Left: Japanese POWs practice baseball near their quarters in Cowra, Australia, prior to August 5, 1944, when they staged a breakout that resulted in the deaths of 257 of their own and four Australian guards.
+Left: Japanese POWs practice baseball near their quarters in Cowra, Australia, prior to August 5, 1944, when they staged a breakout that resulted in the deaths of 257 of their own and 4 Australian guards.
 The photograph was taken with the intention of using it in propaganda leaflets, to be dropped on Japanese-held areas in the Asia Pacific region.
 Tokyo lodged protests with the Australian and New Zealand governments, the only time the Japanese government officially recognized that some members of the country’s military had surrendered.

 Right: A rope-tied Japanese soldier captured in mid-1945 at Balikpapan on the east coast of Borneo, the world’s third-largest island in today’s Indonesia, during Operation Oboe (May 1 to August 15, 1945).
-Heavy bombing and shelling by Australian and U.S. air and naval forces in July 1945 overwhelmed enemy outposts manned by roughly 30,000–31,000 Japanese Army regulars and conscripted locals on Borneo, but like other battles in the Pacific War many Japanese fought to the death.
+Heavy bombing and shelling by Australian and U.S. air and naval forces in July 1945 overwhelmed enemy outposts manned by roughly 30,000–31,000 Japanese Army regulars and conscripted locals on Borneo.
+As in other battles in the Pacific War many Japanese fought to the death.
 This Japanese soldier was an exception, perhaps caught as the Australians combed the jungles and hills for stragglers following the end of major operations on Borneo.

 Japanese POWs in Malaya, 1945Japanese POWs in Manchuria, 1945

 Left: A group of Japanese POWs in Northern Malaya, November 15, 1945.
 Japanese forces in Malaya surrendered to the Allies first at Penang on September 4, 1945, then, after Singapore’s surrender, in Malaya’s capital Kuala Lumpur on September 13, 1945.
-Japanese soldiers who remained in Malaya, Java, Sumatra, and Burma at the end of the war were transferred a few miles across the straits from Singapore to the Indonesian islands of Rempang and Galang, where from October 1945 onward more than 200,000 Japanese troops awaited repatriation to Japan.
+Japanese soldiers who remained in Malaya, Java, Sumatra, and Burma at the end of the war were transferred a few miles/kilometers across the straits from Singapore to the Indonesian islands of Rempang and Galang, where from October 1945 onward more than 200,000 Japanese troops awaited repatriation to Japan.
 The last troops left the islands in July 1946.

 Right: In China, few Japanese soldiers surrendered to Chinese forces prior to August 1945.
 It has been estimated that at the end of the war Chinese Nationalist and Communist forces held around 8,300 Japanese prisoners.
 Following the Soviet Union’s declaration of war against Japan on August 8, 1945, the Red Army captured 640,276 stranded Japanese in Manchuria.
 This photo shows Kwantung Army soldiers (Japan’s occupation army in China) being marched into Soviet captivity in Changchun (renamed Hsinking by the Japanese in 1932), the capital of their puppet state Manchukuo (Manchuria).
 After Japan’s surrender in September 1945, some 560,000 to 760,000 Japanese POWs were interned in the Soviet Union and Mongolia to work in labor camps.
 Between December 1941 and August 15, 1945, the date of Japan’s capitulation, the Western Allies had taken just 35,000 Japanese prisoners; most were repatriated by 1946.
 The Soviets held Japanese POWs much longer and used them as a labor force.